18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 description: "One of the best parts of working at 18F is the focus on meaningful, mission-driven projects.
 But which projects?
 We asked everyone across the organization to tell us what they've most enjoyed working on.
 Here are their responses."
 ---

-Two weeks ago, we asked everyone across 18F to answer a few simple questions: [Why did you join 18F?](https://18f.gsa.gov/2016/03/21/we-asked-100-of-our-coworkers-why-did-you-join-18f/) [What was your path to get here?](https://18f.gsa.gov/2016/03/22/what-was-your-path-to-18f/) And what have you loved working on?
+Two weeks ago, we asked everyone across 18F to answer a few simple questions: <a href="https://18f.gsa.gov/2016/03/21/we-asked-100-of-our-coworkers-why-did-you-join-18f/">Why did you join 18F?</a> <a href="https://18f.gsa.gov/2016/03/22/what-was-your-path-to-18f/">What was your path to get here?</a> And what have you loved working on?

 Dozens of people from every team and time zone responded, and today we share their answers to the question: What have you loved working on?

 Here's the tl;dr: More than one person mentioned that they really enjoyed working on meaningful, mission-driven projects that impact millions of people.
-It's true: we work on projects like [College Scorecard](https://collegescorecard.ed.gov/), a clearinghouse to provide the clearest, most accessible, and reliable national data on college cost, graduation, debt, and post-college earnings, and [an account system](http://myaccount.uscis.dhs.gov/) used by hundreds of thousands of immigrants to keep their information up to date.
+It's true: we work on projects like <a href="https://collegescorecard.ed.gov/">College Scorecard</a>, a clearinghouse to provide the clearest, most accessible, and reliable national data on college cost, graduation, debt, and post-college earnings, and <a href="https://myaccount.uscis.dhs.gov/">an account system</a> used by hundreds of thousands of immigrants to keep their information up to date.

-When we work on big, meaningful projects, we do it in the open -- all of [our code is public](https://github.com/18F/) and we publish how-tos, tutorials, and what we've learned on the 18F blog.
+When we work on big, meaningful projects, we do it in the open -- all of <a href="https://github.com/18F/">our code is public</a> and we publish how-tos, tutorials, and what we've learned on the 18F blog.

-If this post and these projects appeal to you, you can see our open positions and apply to 18F [on our join page](https://pages.18f.gov/joining-18f/index.html).
+If this post and these projects appeal to you, you can see our open positions and apply to 18F <a href="https://pages.18f.gov/joining-18f/index.html">on our join page</a>.

 --------------------------------------------------------------------------------